-Unmethod offers diverse web publishing software, hardware and services, from site design and architecture, to content creation and amplification, to enterprise grade e-commerce, resource planning and hosting solutions.
+Unmethod offers diverse web publishing software, hardware and services, from site design and architecture, to editorial creation and amplification, to enterprise grade e-commerce, resource planning and hosting solutions.
 Our work is based on an integrated, open source approach that aims to give our clients a thorough understanding of, and complete ownership over, their content and related data.
 Open, interconnected data matter, now more than ever.

 We also offer editorial services, for all your English language content needs.
 Provide us with a first draft of your English language copy, and Unmethod will do the rest — using a rigorous research and drafting process, we transform rough concepts into concise and logically continuous narratives.
 Clear, original language matters, now more than ever.